 Hard Times – For These Times (more commonly now known as Hard Times) is the tenth novel by Charles Dickens, first published in 1854.
 The book appraises English society and is aimed at highlighting the social and economic pressures of the times.
 It was Charles Dickens’s only novel about the industrial working class.

 Hard Times is set during the mid-nineteenth-century in Coketown, a fictitious industrial northern English mill-town, similar to the Lancashire cotton producing towns such as Manchester or Preston.
 Dickens visited Preston at the early stages of writing the novel during a period of industrial unrest in the town.
-The buildings of Coketown are utilitarian, reflecting the theme of utilitarianism that Dickens mocks in Hard Times, their bland uniform appearance built for the interests of the machines that run inside them rather than the people that live or work there.
+The buildings of Coketown are utilitarian, reflecting the theme of utilitarianism that Dickens mocks in Hard Times, their dull uniform appearance built for the interests of the machines that run inside them rather than the people that live or work there.
 The factories of the town belch out pollution discolouring the bland red bricks that many are built of.
-There is no regard to the health of the people that live in Coketown, the poorer people having to live in filthy slum-like areas beside the dirty factories.
+There is no regard to the health of the people that live in Coketown, the poorer people having to live in filthy slum-like areas beside the dirty factories, whilst the wealthy owners can afford to live further away.

 Hard Times revolves around the character of Thomas Gradgrind , a wealthy former merchant in Coketown.
 A strict utilitarian, Gradgrind has blighted the upbringing of his five children, particularly Louisa and Tom, with his repressive approach to facts over imagination.
 Retired, Gradgrind is now a school board Superintendent and monitors the teaching of M’Choakumchild in a school that includes the pupils Cecilia (Sissy) Jupe and Bitzer.
 Gradgrind’s business associate is the heartless Josiah Bounderby, a callous, self-centred factory owner.
 One of Bounderby’s employee’s is the impoverished Stephen Blackpool, estranged from a drunken wife he forms a close bond with co-worker Rachael.